vinay-jose/vinay-jose/README.md

 ### <div align="center">I am K X Vinay Jose, an experienced professional in the Automotive Industry 👷🏿‍♂️ and an AI practitioner.</div>

 - ⚙️I’m currently an SMTE at Tata Motors Limited, Pune.

-- ⚡ Delving into ML and DL problems.
+- ⚡Delving into ML and DL projects.

+- ♂ Pronouns: He/Him

 <br/>